fChristenson/My-life-as-a-programmer/README.md

 ## Questions

-> Can you make a inteview question video for React?
+> Can you make a interview question video for React?

 > Can you make a video about flutter?